ariadne-nightly/python-chat/README.md

 # python-chat

-a Python program that uses sockets to enable two computers to communicate with each other in a terminal-like texting interface; includes encryption and authentication

 This is a simple Python program for two computers to text each other securely (and only each other) over a network.
 The program uses the following security features:

 - Two-factor authentication using TOTP (Time-Based One-Time Password)